Relief of Ireland Act 1640

 The Relief of Ireland Act 1640 (16 Cha.
-1, c.
-30) was an Act of Parliament passed by the Long Parliament.
-It was the first Act to be passed in relation to the Irish Rebellion of 1641.
+1. c.
+30) was an act of Parliament of the United Kingdom passed by the Long Parliament.
+It was the first act to be passed in relation to the Irish Rebellion of 1641.

-The Act was "for a speedy contribution and loan" towards the relief of the King's subjects in Ireland.
-The Act empowered churchwardens and overseers to collect benevolences in their parishes that would be handed to Parliament.
-The Act was to remain in force until 1 June 1642.
+The act was "for a speedy contribution and loan" towards the relief of the King's subjects in Ireland.
+The act empowered churchwardens and overseers to collect benevolences in their parishes that would be handed to Parliament.
+The act was to remain in force until 1 June 1642.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).